Knee surgery in London | The London Independent Hospital Skip to main content

 Multi-disciplinary team

-Our multi-disciplinary approach means you can see your consultant and have diagnostics, surgery/treatment and rehabilitation in one hospital; a clean and familiar environment with friendly faces.
+Our multi-disciplinary approach means you can see your consultant and have diagnostics, surgery/treatment, and rehabilitation in one hospital - a clean and familiar environment with friendly faces.

 A friendly environment

 Every member of our staff, from receptionists to nurses and theatre staff, is highly trained in their specific roles.
-Our team truly care about our patients and pride themselves on being friendly and welcoming.
+Our team genuinely care about our patients and pride themselves on being friendly and welcoming.
 (They even love giving directions if you get a bit lost!)

-If you are concerned about any symptoms in your knee like pain, stiffness or limited movement, it is sensible to meet with a knee specialist to get things assessed and investigated.
+If you are concerned about any symptoms in your knee like pain, stiffness, or limited movement, it is sensible to meet with a knee specialist to get things assessed and investigated.
 For peace of mind and expert care for your knee condition, why not book your appointment today?

 We look forward to welcoming you to The London Independent Hospital soon and helping you get the care you need without delay.